Please ensure Javascript is enabled for purposes of website accessibility Leadership & Board of Directors | Amnesty International Canada DONATE

 2-year term: Elected June 2024 – Current term concludes June 2026

-For years, Laurin has worked for international philanthropies and NGOs, where she has played a behind-the-scenes role in strategic communications, supporting activists defending basic rights around the world and campaigns for international justice and accountability.
+For years, Laurin has worked for international charities and NGOs, where she has played a behind-the-scenes role in strategic communications, supporting activists defending basic rights around the world and campaigns for international justice and accountability.

 Laurin was a Canadian Member of Parliament between 2011-2015 and served as the youngest female Parliamentarian in Canadian history.
 While in office, she served as deputy critic for Environment, Science and Technology and International Trade and tabled multiple bills, including Bill C-409, for the automatic enrolment in the guaranteed income supplement for low-income seniors and Bill C-620, to expand health and safety protections for interns in federally regulated industries.
 She also pushed for a responsible and ethical foreign policy on various Parliamentary committees, including action on climate change, stopping the use of cluster munitions and arms exports to repressive governments, and ensuring the inclusion of human rights and environmental protections in trade deals.